AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_last_touch"
->title="Last Touch Marketing Channel template"
+>title="View the most recent marketing channels visitors match with during their engagement period (30 days by default)."
->abstract="View the most recent marketing channels visitors match with during their engagement period (30 days by default).<br/>**This can help you** understand which marketing channels were most effective at bringing people to your site that result in conversions.<br/>**Based on what you learn, you might** do any number of things, like allocate more resources to high-performing channels, or allocate fewer resources to under-performing channels.<br/>This template uses the Last Touch Channel dimension and the Unique Visitors metric."
+>abstract="**This can help you** understand which marketing channels were most effective at bringing people to your site that result in conversions.<br/>**Based on what you learn, you might** do any number of things, like allocate more resources to high-performing channels, or allocate fewer resources to under-performing channels.<br/>This template uses the Last Touch Channel dimension and the Unique Visitors metric."

 <!-- markdownlint-enable MD034 -->